AscendedSion/KittyLitter/README.md

 ## Overview

-Cathook is a training software designed for Team Fortress 2 for Linux.
+KittyLitter is a training software designed for Team Fortress 2 for Linux.
 Cathook includes some joke features like

 * Ignore Hoovy
 * Encrypted chat
-* Nullnexus Support (Find other Cathook users in-game automatically)
+* Nullnexus Support (Find other KittyLitter users in-game automatically)
 * Sandvich aimbot
 * Chance to get manually VAC banned by Valve